M-o-a-T/forth/doc/timer.rst

 Timers
 ++++++

-Timers are tied to tasks.
-Any task can be in the "wait for some time to pass" state.
+This system does not support explicit timers.
+Instead, time is tied to the task that's waiting for the time in question to pass.

 If you want to wait for a timer *or* some event, get an interrupt to trigger on the event; its code should set a flag and then simply wake up